G12project/library_management/README.md

 * [Contributers](#contributers)

 ## General info
-This is a library management application for any kind of institution the main functions you can expect from this application,such as review a book,add friends in your friend list,a admin system etc.
+This is a library management application for any kind of institution.
+The main functions include searching and viewing books, borrowing and requesting hold, review a book, add friends in your friend list, a library admin system etc.

 ## Technologies
 Project is created with: